 Employees, on behalf of the Company, should not endorse, promote, or give testimony for products, services, or equipment of suppliers, customers, or competitors, unless specifically authorized to do so by the Company.
-This guideline specifically includes endorsements on social media sites, such as LinkedIn.
+Employees should also not endorse, promote, or give testimony to an elected official, policy or regulation on behalf of the Company, unless specifically authorized to do so.
+These guidelines specifically include endorsements on social media sites, such as LinkedIn.